Answers to frequently asked questions of the Oakland County Friend of the Court (FOC).

-If a Notice of Income Withholding was entered and it is not working, its possible the party no longer works there (laid off, quit or fired) or the party is on workman's compensation for an injury sustained on the job or collecting unemployment benefits.
+If a Notice of Income Withholding was entered and it is not working, it is possible the party no longer works there (laid off, quit or fired), the party is on workers' compensation for an injury sustained on the job or collecting unemployment benefits.
 In these situations, a new notice to withhold would need to be sent to the new source of income.

 A new withholding could take 3-4 weeks to begin working.
 If the withholding is not working within this timeframe, we will contact the employer in writing for an explanation.

 How do I get a Notice of Income Withholding started to have the child support taken from my pay?

 A Notice of Income Withholding is started by the employer information, such as employer name and address, being submitted to FOC so the notice can be drawn up and sent to the employer payroll department.
 You should make the payments on your own to the MISDU until you see the deductions from your paycheck.
 See above on how to make your payment to MISDU online or by mail.

 How do I modify the child support order?